Đặng Thái Sơn: Career

 Dang won the Prix Opus in the 2016 "Concert of the Year" category for his concert presented by the Fondation Arte Musica at the Musee de Beaux Arts' Bourgie Hall in Montreal.

 In September 2018, Ministry of Culture of Poland awarded Dang the gold Medal for Merit to Culture – Gloria Artis, the highest level of distinction awarded to distinguished contributions to Polish culture and national heritage.

 Dang Thai Son received the "Doctor Honoris Causa" from the Bydgoszcz Music Academy - "Feliks Nowowiejski", Poland.

-In 2021, Bruce Xiaoyu Liu, his student at the Université de Montréal, won the XVIII International Chopin Piano Competition.

 Discography

 Dang Thai Son has recorded for Deutsche Grammophon, Melodiya, Polskie Nagrania Muza, CBS Sony, Analekta, Victor JVC, and the Fryderyk Chopin Institute.

 In 2013, Dang's album "Chopin's Concertos", on the Fryderyk Chopin Institute label, was awarded a Platinum Disc by the Polish Association of Audio-Video Producers for sales of over 10,000 copies.
 This disc features recordings of the Chopin Piano Concertos on a 1849 Erard piano and period instruments under the baton of Frans Brüggen and his Orchestra of the Eighteenth Century, documenting two memorable events in the festival "Chopin and his Europe" in 2005 and 2006.

 Two recording projects were released in 2017.
 The first is a Schubert recording with Victor Kenwood Japan, a company Dang has worked with since 1995.
 The second recording is devoted to Paderewski's compositions, including the Piano Concerto in A minor and a selection of solo works.
 The Piano Concerto was recorded live with the Philharmonia Orchestra under the baton of Vladimir Ashkenazy during the "Chopin and his Europe" Festival in Warsaw on August 29, 2015.
-This recording was selected as "La clef du mois" (Disc of the Month) by ResMusica (Paris, France.)
+This recording was selected as "La clef du mois" (Disc of the Month) by ResMusica (Paris, France).

 Dang was chosen by Deutsche Grammophon, in partnership with The Frederyk Chopin Institute, to be featured as one of the artists on its two-volume recording of Chopin on period instruments.